-Take the pastry out of the fridge 1 min or so before handling it.
+- Take the pastry out of the fridge for 1 min or so before handling it.

-Place the jam into a little bowl and mix it for 10-15 seconds pretty energetically so it gets into a nice and homogenised smother texture**.
+- Place the jam into a little bowl and mix it for 10-15 seconds pretty energetically so it gets into a nice and homogenized smother texture**.

-Wash and chop all the fruits that you choose to use and place on a plate.
+- Wash and chop all the fruits that you choose to use and place them on a plate.
 Set aside.

-On the working surface unroll the pastry and cut into squares or rectangles.
+- On the working surface unroll the pastry and cut it into squares or rectangles.
 Rectangles are more likely to come out as the shape of the overall pastry is a rectangle.

-Transfer the rectangles on an oven tray that's been lined with parchment paper.
+- Transfer the rectangles to an oven tray that's been lined with parchment paper.

-Place in the preheated oven and bake at 180°C for 30-35 minutes until nice and crispy.
+- Place in the preheated oven and bake at 180°C for 30-35 minutes until nice and crispy.
 Keep an eye so it doesn't get too brown.
 Just allow it to bake until golden brown.
-Each oven is slightly different but if fan assisted 35 min will probably be just perfect.
-Mine cooked just under 35 min.
+Each oven is slightly different but if fan-assisted 35 min will probably be just perfect.
+Mine cooked for just under 35 min.

 - 10. Take out of the oven and allow them to cool for 5 min.